GoogleChrome/web.dev/src/site/content/en/blog/multi-screen-window-placement/index.md

 ### The `isMultiScreen()` method

-To use the the Multi-Screen Window Placement API, I will first call the `Window.isMultiScreen()` method.
+To use the Multi-Screen Window Placement API, I will first call the `Window.isMultiScreen()` method.
 It returns a promise that resolves with either `true` or `false`, depending on whether one or multiple screens are currently connected to the machine.
 For my setup, it returns `true`.